 Saint Sebastian was one of the most popular subjects in Renaissance art and today is his feast day.
 He is instantly recognisable as the semi-naked chap with a body full of arrows.

-St Sebastian, a Roman soldier, is believed to have been martyred (c.
+Saint Sebastian, a Roman soldier and Christian convert, is believed to have been martyred (c.
 288) during the reign of the emperor Diocletian (r.
 284-305).
-The saint is commonly depicted semi-naked, tied to a post or tree, being shot with arrows.
-According to legend, Sebastian was left for dead, but was discovered by a Roman widow, named Irene, who nursed him back to health.
-However, he was later recaptured and clubbed to death.
+According to legend, he was tied to a post or tree and shot with arrows.

 Sebastian is the patron saint of soldiers, archers and athletes.
-The saint was also invoked in times of plague.
-The ancients believed that disease was caused by the arrows of Apollo, which led to him becoming, as early as the fourth century, a protector against the plague.
+The saint's protection was also commonly invoked in times of plague.